tesslins/cut_and_run/README.md

 # Cut & Run

-A single-page web app to enable users to visually page through local running routes, built from the premise *like Tinder...for running routes*.
+A single-page web app to enable users to visually page through local running route data in a user-friendly interface, built from the premise *like Tinder...for running routes*.

 ## Overview

 * Basemap from Google Maps JavaScript API v3
 * Route data from MapMyFitness API (over 60 million routes worldwide)
-* Route data from each API call stored in SQLite database; database interaction with SQLAlchemy
+* Route data from each API call stored in Postgres database; database interaction with SQLAlchemy
 * Single-page app built on Python/Flask and Javascript/AJAX